Swiss-Polar-Institute/data-management-guidance/documentation/file_organisation.md

 * details of backups: how often and where to, how they can be accessed
 * make sure the file is written in plain text format so that it can easily be read in the future.

-Markdown is a useful convention that can be used to provide basic formatting of the text. ``Pandoc`` is a tool that can be used to convert Markdown into different file formats such as HTML, PDF or others as required.
+Markdown is a useful convention that can be used to provide basic formatting of the text and as plain text, is also easily read by humans. ``Pandoc`` is a tool that can be used to convert Markdown into different file formats such as HTML, PDF or others as required.
 Saving the README file in plain text format is good practice so that it can be easily opened in years to come.